trevorlamoglia/CSE-212/W10/3-topic.md

 * Smaller Problem - we need to make sure we are calling the function on a **smaller problem**.
 Without this rule, our function will run forever.
 * As we continue to call the function on a smaller problem, we need a place to stop.
 We must define a scenario in which recursion is not required.
 This is called the **base case**.

+## Advantages

+* Good for representing hierarchical relationships
+* Dynamic size, great at scale
+* Quick insert and delete operations
+* In a binary search tree, inserted nodes are sequenced immediately
+* Binary search trees are efficient at searches

+## Disadvantages

+* Time expensive, to modify or “balance” trees or retrieve elements from a known location
+* Child nodes hold no information on their parent node and can be hard to traverse backwards
+* Only works for lists that are sorted.
+Unsorted data degrades into linear search

 ## Example Code in Python